marcinx/go/services/horizon/internal/docs/reference/admin.md

 ### Ingesting historical data

-Horizon doesn't ingest from the past by default.
 To enable ingestion of historical data from stellar-core you need to run `horizon db backfill NUM_LEDGERS`.
 If you're running a full validator with published history archive, for example, you might want to ingest all of history.
 In this case your `NUM_LEDGERS` should be slightly higher than the current ledger id on the network.
 You can run this process in the background while your horizon server is up.
-This decrements the `history.elder_ledger` in your /metrics endpoint by `NUM_LEDGERS` continuously until the backfill is complete.
+This continuously decrements the `history.elder_ledger` in your /metrics endpoint until `NUM_LEDGERS` is reached and the backfill is complete.

 ### Managing storage for historical data